-- A. Ballots and ballot labels for the presidential preference election shall be printed on different colored paper or white paper with a different colored stripe for each party represented on the presidential preference election ballot.
-Only one party may be represented on each ballot.
-At the top shall be printed "official ballot of the party, presidential preference election (date), county of , state of Arizona". - B. The order of the names of certified candidates on the ballot shall be determined by lots drawn at a public meeting called by the secretary of state for that purpose.
+A. Ballots and ballot labels for the presidential preference election shall be printed on different colored paper or white paper with a different colored stripe for each party represented on the presidential preference election ballot.
+Only one party may be represented on each

+- B. The order of the names of certified candidates on the ballot shall be determined by lots drawn at a public meeting called by the secretary of state for that purpose.
 Rotation of candidate names is prohibited.
 The certified candidates shall be listed under the title " party candidates for president of the United States".
 Immediately below shall be printed "vote for not more than one".
 The ballot may also contain printed instructions to voters as prescribed for other elections. - C. The officer in charge of elections shall provide a sample ballot proof to the state committee chairman of each qualified candidate's state committee no later than five days after receipt of the certification from the secretary of state. - D. The officer in charge of elections shall mail one sample ballot of each party represented on the presidential preference election ballot to each household that contains a registered voter of that political party unless that registered voter is on the permanent early voting list established pursuant to section 16-544.
 The return address on the sample ballot mailer shall not contain the name of any elected or appointed official, and the name of an appointed or elected official shall not be used to indicate who produced the sample ballot. - E. The mailing face of each sample ballot shall be imprinted with the great seal of the state of Arizona with the words "official voting materials---presidential preference election".
 The polling place for that household may also be designated on the mailing face of the sample ballot. - Sec.
 3. Section 16-411, Arizona Revised Statutes, is amended to read:

 16-411.
-Designation of election precincts and polling places; voting centers; electioneering; wait times

-A. The board of supervisors of each county, on or before October 1 of each year preceding the year of a general election, by an order, shall establish a convenient number of election precincts in the county and define the boundaries of the precincts.
-The election precinct boundaries shall be 50 established 50 as 70 BE included within election districts prescribed by law for elected officers of the state and its political subdivisions including community college district precincts, except those elected officers provided for in titles 30 and 48.
+Designation of election precincts and polling places: voting centers; electioneering; wait times establish a convenient number of election precincts in the county and define the boundaries of the precincts.
+The election precinct boundaries shall be so established as included within election districts prescribed by law for elected officers of the state and its political subdivisions including community college district precincts, except those elected officers provided for in titles 30 and 48.